folbricht/desync/README.md

 - `chunk-server` - start a chunk server that serves chunks via HTTP(S)
 - `make`         - split a blob into chunks and create an index file
 - `mount-index`  - FUSE mount a blob index.
 Will make the blob available as single file inside the mountpoint.
+- `info`         - Show information about an index file, such as number of chunks and optionally chunks from an index that a re present in a store

 ### Options (not all apply to all commands)
 - `-s <store>` Location of the chunk store, can be local directory or a URL like ssh://hostname/path/to/store.
 Multiple stores can be specified, they'll be queried for chunks in the same order.
 The `chop`, `make`, `tar` and `prune` commands support updating chunk stores in S3, while `verify` only operates on a local store.